 Move Implementation to Source File

 This refactoring is often initiated after other refactorings that place implementations in header files for inline execution, e.g. Encapsulate Field.
 The refactoring creates a declaration in the header, and moves the implementation near those of other methods in the same class.
-Define the format of the implementation with a VA Snippet.

 Move Method Implementations to Source File